librato/statsd-librato-backend/README.md

 * `skipInternalMetrics`: Boolean of whether to skip publishing of internal statsd metrics.
 This includes all metrics beginning with 'statsd.' and the metric numStats.
-Default false -- they are published to Librato.
+Defaults to true, implying they are not sent.

 * `retryDelaySecs`: How long to wait before retrying a failed request, in seconds.